ekhadley/lrm/README.md

 # Do language models model expected rewards?
-- total time: 12 hrs
+- total time: 13 hrs
 ### Summary
-Language models have been trained via some kind of rl on human preference data (or ai preference data).
-Language models thus are trained to steer their outputs to get high reward from the supervision process.
-(This used to be done with explicit reward models but now is done via direct optimization of the models, using their own knowledge as implicit reward models, but this isnt a load bearing fact.)
-Models most likely represent some form of their expected reward during generation.
-Can we try and elicit this information from the model?
-What effects the model's estimate of reward?
-How do the user's messages factor in?
+After pretraining, modern models are trained via some kind of RL using feedback datasets (winner/loser completion pairs, human likert ratings, ai ratings, etc).
+These teach them to produce generations that rate higher via the scoring process than the original model.
+Now there is also RLVR, aiming to make model's completions more likelt to satisfy some automatic grader for math/coding tasks.
+This project was chosen to get at a broad question: What tokens do models like to see in their inputs?
+The idea of what tokens models 'like' to produce is a clearer concept.
+Over the course of posttraining, the model produces responses that it estimates will receive higher reward from the grader.
+We can take a particular rollout and give it to both the pre-posttraining and post-posttraining model to see how much more likely the postraining made the model to generate that response.
+But what does this mean when we are considering inputs?
+Well, assuming the model has some estimate of its expected reward

 ## goal
 - models are trained via RL of various kinds to produce certain kinds of completions and not others.
 I hypothesize that models probably have some estimate of the expected reward from the rater they were trained for